outscale/terraform-provider-outscale/docs/index.md

 In addition to [generic provider arguments](https://www.terraform.io/docs/configuration/providers.html), the following arguments are supported in the OUTSCALE provider block:

+* `config_file` - (Optional) The path to an OSC config file.
+* `profile` - (Optional) The named profile you want to use in the OSC config file.
 * `access_key_id` - (Optional) The ID of the OUTSCALE access key.
 It must be provided, but it can also be sourced from the `OUTSCALE_ACCESSKEYID` [environment variable](#environment-variables).
 * `secret_key_id` - (Optional) The OUTSCALE secret key.
 It must be provided, but it can also be sourced from the `OUTSCALE_SECRETKEYID` [environment variable](#environment-variables).
+* `api` - (Optional) Configuration elements for OUTSCALE API operations.
+    * `endpoint` - (Optional) The endpoint to use for OUTSCALE API operations.
+For more information on available endpoints, see [API Endpoints Reference > OUTSCALE API](https://docs.outscale.com/en/userguide/API-Endpoints-Reference.html#_outscale_api).

-* `region` - (Optional) The Region that will be used as default value for all resources.
+    * `region` - (Optional) The Region to use for OUTSCALE API operations.
 It can also be sourced from the `OUTSCALE_REGION` [environment variable](#environment-variables).
-For more information on available Regions, see [Regions, Endpoints and Availability Zones Reference](https://docs.outscale.com/en/userguide/Regions-Endpoints-and-Availability-Zones-Reference.html).
+For more information on available Regions, see [About Regions and Subregions](https://docs.outscale.com/en/userguide/About-Regions-and-Subregions.html).

-* `endpoints` - (Optional) The shortened custom endpoint that will be used as default value for all resources.
-For more information on available endpoints, see [Regions, Endpoints and Availability Zones Reference](https://docs.outscale.com/en/userguide/Regions-Endpoints-and-Availability-Zones-Reference.html).

     * `x509_cert_path` - (Optional) The path to the x509 Client Certificate.
 It can also be sourced from the `OUTSCALE_X509CERT` [environment variable](#environment-variables).
 For more information on the use of those certificates, see [About API Access Rules](https://docs.outscale.com/en/userguide/About-API-Access-Rules.html).
     * `x509_key_path` - (Optional) The path to the private key of the x509 Client Certificate.
 It can also be sourced from the `OUTSCALE_X509KEY` [environment variable](#environment-variables).
 For more information on the use of those certificates, see [About API Access Rules](https://docs.outscale.com/en/userguide/About-API-Access-Rules.html).

-* `config_file` - (Optional) The path to the OSC config file.

-* `profile` - (Optional) The named profile you want to use.

-* `OSC_PROFILE` - (Optional) The OSC profile name as set in the shared configuration and credentials files.

-* `OSC_CONFIG_FILE` - (Optional) The path to the OSC config file.
+    * `insecure` - (Optional) Enables TLS insecure connection.
+* `oks` - (Optional) Configuration elements for OKS API operations.
+    * `endpoint` - (Optional) The endpoint to use for OKS API operations.
+For more information on available endpoints, see [API Endpoints Reference > OUTSCALE Kubernetes as a Service (OKS)](https://docs.outscale.com/en/userguide/API-Endpoints-Reference.html#_outscale_kubernetes_as_a_service_oks).
+    * `region` - (Optional) The Region to use for OKS API operations.
+It can also be sourced from the `OUTSCALE_REGION` [environment variable](#environment-variables).
+For more information on available Regions, see [About Regions and Subregions](https://docs.outscale.com/en/userguide/About-Regions-and-Subregions.html).

+The following top-level arguments are deprecated but still supported as a fallback:
+* `endpoints` - (Optional, deprecated) The endpoints to use for OUTSCALE API and OKS API operations.
+For more information on available endpoints, see [Regions, Endpoints and Availability Zones Reference](https://docs.outscale.com/en/userguide/Regions-Endpoints-and-Availability-Zones-Reference.html).
+    * `api` - (Optional, deprecated) For OUTSCALE API.
+    * `oks` - (Optional, deprecated) For OKS API.
+* `region` - (Optional, deprecated) The Region to use for OUTSCALE API and OKS API operations.
+It can also be sourced from the `OUTSCALE_REGION` [environment variable](#environment-variables).
+For more information on available Regions, see [About Regions and Subregions](https://docs.outscale.com/en/userguide/About-Regions-and-Subregions.html).
+* `x509_cert_path` - (Optional, deprecated) The path to the x509 Client Certificate.
+It can also be sourced from the `OUTSCALE_X509CERT` [environment variable](#environment-variables).
+For more information on the use of those certificates, see [About API Access Rules](https://docs.outscale.com/en/userguide/About-API-Access-Rules.html).
+* `x509_key_path` - (Optional, deprecated) The path to the private key of the x509 Client Certificate.
+It can also be sourced from the `OUTSCALE_X509KEY` [environment variable](#environment-variables).
+For more information on the use of those certificates, see [About API Access Rules](https://docs.outscale.com/en/userguide/About-API-Access-Rules.html).
+* `insecure` - (Optional, deprecated) Enables TLS insecure connection.